FIFA World Cup: Trophy

 From 1930 to 1970, the Jules Rimet Trophy was awarded to the World Cup winning team.
 It was originally simply known as the World Cup or Coupe du Monde, but in 1946 it was renamed after the FIFA president Jules Rimet who set up the first tournament.
 In 1970, Brazil's third victory in the tournament entitled them to keep the trophy permanently.
 However, the trophy was stolen in 1983 and has never been recovered, apparently melted down by the thieves.

 After 1970, a new trophy, known as the FIFA World Cup Trophy, was designed.
 The experts of FIFA, coming from seven countries, evaluated the 53 presented models, finally opting for the work of the Italian designer Silvio Gazzaniga.
 The new trophy is 36 cm high, made of solid 18 carat (75%) gold and weighs 6.175 kg.

 The base contains two layers of semi-precious malachite while the bottom side of the trophy bears the engraved year and name of each FIFA World Cup winner since 1974.
 The description of the trophy by Gazzaniga was: "The lines spring out from the base, rising in spirals, stretching out to receive the world.
 From the remarkable dynamic tensions of the compact body of the sculpture rise the figures of two athletes at the stirring moment of victory."

+Diego Maradona with the current trophy in 1986.

 This new trophy is not awarded to the winning nation permanently.
 World Cup winners retain the trophy only until the post-match celebration is finished.
 They are awarded a gold-plated replica rather than the solid gold original immediately afterwards.

-All members (players, coaches, and managers) of the top three teams receive medals with an insignia of the World Cup Trophy; winners' (gold), runners-up' (silver), and third-place (bronze).
+All members (players, coaches, and managers) of the top three teams receive medals with an insignia of the World Cup Trophy; winners' (gold), runners-up (silver), and third-place (bronze).
 In the 2002 edition, fourth-place medals were awarded to hosts South Korea.
-Before the 1978 tournament, medals were only awarded to the eleven players on the pitch at the end of the final and the third-place match.
+Before the 1978 tournament, medals were only awarded to the eleven players on the pitch at the end of the final and the match for third place.
 In November 2007, FIFA announced that all members of World Cup-winning squads between 1930 and 1974 were to be retroactively awarded winners' medals.
 Since 2006, winners of the competition are also awarded the right to wear the FIFA Champions Badge, up until the time at which the winner of the next competition is decided.